Feeling down and looking for a stress relief game to de-stress?

 Developer: Sting Entertainment

-Movies, music, books and games have one main thing in common—they’re all a form of escapism.
+Movies, music, books, and games have one main thing in common—they’re all a form of escapism.
 However, more specifically, role-playing games (RPG) force its players to completely assume the role of a character in a fictional universe.
 It detaches you from your temporal worries and places you in a world where your stressors do not exist.

 Baroque is a roguelite RPG dungeon crawler.
 Roguelites specifically are only partially like Rogue, still staying within the bounds of the main three qualities of the original game: Randomly generated levels and permanent death.
 However, it may diverge in areas like meta-progression or a lack of turn-based combat.
-Baroque is set in a post-apocalyptic world, where the main action takes place in the Neuro Tower.
-You can find unique weapons, items and... worms—which, unless you store them in a designated orb, you will lose if you die.
-And just like any other great roguelite, the more you play the more you learn—enemy attack patterns and all.

 When you first enter the game, you play as a character who is part of an organisation.
 Its collective goal is to eliminate the deity that resides at the bottom of the tower.
-The world is riddled with mutants called Grotesques, which you will find in abundance during your descent of the Neuro Tower.
-It’s a complex videogame, with a plot just as layered—so any further explanation will spoil the rest of Baroque.
-If anything piques your interest, it’s highly recommended that you check this game out for yourself.
+The world is riddled with mutants called Grotesques, which you will find in abundance during your descent to the Neuro Tower.

 5. Comedy Games: Earthbound